 Tanzania, which borders Kenya and Rwanda, is the largest of the East African countries.

 This beautiful country has more than four million wild animals in its periphery, making it the country with the largest concentration of animals per square kilometer in the world!
 The migration of a million wildebeests cross over to the Masai Mara National Park in Kenya is said to be one of the natural wonders of the world.
-A whopping 30% of the country’s area is occupied with National Parks (including the famous Serengeti National Park), 12 parks, 13 nature reserves, and 38 protected areas.
+Thirty percent of the country’s area is occupied with National Parks (including the famous Serengeti National Park), 12 parks, 13 nature reserves, and 38 protected areas.
 Mt.
-Kilimanjaro, the world’s largest free-standing mountain is also located in this amazing country.
+Kilimanjaro, the world’s largest free-standing mountain is also located in Tanzania.

 Weaver's Aged Tanzania Tarime Organic Coffee hails from smallholding farms in the Tarime district located in the northern tip of Tanzania, close to the Kenyan border.
 The region has a reputation for African coffee that is more complex and a higher-grade coffee than most of the country’s beans.
 Our Tanzania Tarime Organic Coffee is a delicious organic coffee that is handpicked, naturally sun-dried and softened by the aging process.